Healthcare Practitioners License Defense Attorneys

 If your California healthcare practitioners license is at risk, contact our attorneys right away to learn your rights.
 Fill out our online form or call us at 1-800-LAW-MDJD (1-800-529-6353).

-The Medical Board of California actions usually begin with an investigation into the provider’s practice.
-Investigations may be prompted by any number of events including patient complaints made directly to the state board, accusations filed by other professionals, reports of payments made by malpractice insurance carriers, or reports filed by hospital medical staff boards when disciplinary actions are taken in connection with staff privileges.
-Medical boards may also learn of actions taken against a provider in another state or jurisdiction through agencies such as the Federation of State Medical Boards, and practitioner databases, or even through the media.
+If you receive a letter or call from a Board or agency investigator, you should contact an attorney prior to responding.
+Board disciplinary actions usually begin with an investigation into your practice.
+These investigations may be prompted by any number of events, including complaints filed by other professionals and/or patients made directly to the licensing board, reports of payments made by malpractice insurance carriers, or reports filed by peer review bodies when disciplinary actions are taken in connection with ethical complaints or staff privileges.
+Licensing boards may also learn of criminal convictions (including DUIs) or disciplinary actions taken against a professional by licensing boards in another state or jurisdiction through agencies such as the Federation of State Medical Boards, practitioner databases, or even through the media.
 A practitioner may not be aware that he or she is being investigated until the time when formal charges are filed.

-The Law Firm of Marvin Firestone, MD•JD, & Associates, LLP has been helping doctors, nurses, psychologists and other healthcare professionals protect and defend their professional licenses for over 33 years.
-Our medical-legal experience may mean the difference in a professional’s career.
-By getting involved immediately after the physician or healthcare professional knows of an investigation of care, we can help to control the investigative and formal hearing process, develop the evidence needed to defend allegations, and uncover the true facts.
-If you are the target of an investigation or Board Accusation, don’t delay seeking the advice and counsel of a health or medical lawyer.
+The Law Firm of Marvin Firestone, MD•JD, & Associates, LLP, in Northern California, has been helping doctors, nurses, psychologists, and other healthcare professionals protect and defend their professional licenses for over 40 years.
+Our medical-legal experience can mean the difference in your professional career.
+By getting involved immediately after the physician or healthcare professional knows of an investigation of care, our experienced California healthcare license defense attorneys can help to control the investigative and formal hearing process, develop the evidence needed to defend allegations, and uncover the true facts.
+If you are the target of an investigation or Board Accusation, do not delay seeking the advice and counsel of a health or medical lawyer.
 To schedule a FREE initial phone consultation, fill out our online form or call us at 1-800-LAW-MDJD (1-800-529-6353).